New Aluminium battery developed by Stanford researchers could charge your phone in a minute

 Stanford University researchers have developed an ultra-fast charging aluminum battery which they say is a very good alternative to the current lithium batteries powering most of the smartphones.

-The researchers said that the new aluminium battery is much safer than existing lithium-ion and alkaline batteries in wide use today and does not catch fire, researchers said.
+The researchers said that the new aluminum battery is much safer than existing lithium-ion and alkaline batteries in wide use today and does not catch fire, researchers said.

 “We have developed a rechargeable aluminium battery that may replace existing storage devices, such as alkaline batteries, which are bad for the environment, and lithium-ion batteries, which occasionally burst into flames,” said Hongjie Dai, a professor of chemistry at Stanford University.
 “Our new battery won’t catch fire, even if you drill through it,” Dai added.